Credit: Alison Cohen Rosa / Courtesy of HBO

 Want to immerse yourself in the New York high society of yesteryear?
-As HBO’s The Gilded Age sweeps the nation, the battles between New York’s ‘old and new money’ circa 1880 come to life through sets inspired by and scenes filmed in destinations throughout New York State.
+As HBO’s The Gilded Age wraps up its second season, the battles between New York’s ‘old and new money’ circa 1880 come to life through sets inspired by and scenes filmed in destinations throughout New York State.
 Visit historical settings from the period drama by Downton Abbey creator Julian Fellowes and learn about the real-life historical figures mentioned throughout the series for a taste of Gilded Age glamour.

 Capital-Saratoga